prismicio-community/migration-api-example-scripts/README.md

 How the document maps to assets depends entirely on the document structure.
 In our case, we have a `chapterIllustration` field that is an image and the `contents` field can also contain images nested in it's Prismic rich text.
 To find assets in the `contents` field we can reach for the `mapRichText` helper described above.
-To wit:

 ```javascript
 > var { mapRichText } = await import ("./src/import/content.mjs");